Best Attractions in Malaga

 The entrance to this market alone is very valuable and spectacular.
 This 14th-century Islamic horseshoe entrance gate is the only surviving part of the old Moore shipyard.
 Moreover, you can enter this vast market and see the bustling scenes of vendors selling fresh fruits, vegetables, and cheese.

-Botanical Gardens are another one of beautiful Malaga tourist attractions.
+Botanical Gardens are another one of beautiful tourist attractions in Malaga.
 These gardens were built in 1855 by Mark Loring and his wife.
 These unique areas are full of vibrant Mediterranean, tropical and subtropical plants and flowers.
 Also, you can see various species from all over the world available here.
 This garden, which is itself a collection of many different gardens, offers a variety of unique landscapes.

 Picasso Birthplace Museum Best Known for its Arts